 Atlanta on The Layover with Anthony Bourdain

 If you fancy yourself a foodie then Anthony Bourdain is probably your idol.
-The famed chef known for his brash attitude and sick culinary skills hosted “The Layover” from 2011 to 2013.
+The famed late chef, known for his brash attitude and sick culinary skills, hosted “The Layover” from 2011 to 2013.
 Even though Atlanta’s Hartsfield-Jackson Airport is layover central, the show only came here once, but Bourdain made it worth his while.
-In addition to Clermont Lounge and Buford Highway Farmers Market, Bourdain, along with his buddy Sean Brock (the Charleston chef behind Minero in Ponce City Market), made his way to Holeman and Finch.
-While they were there, Bourdain proclaimed Holeman and Finch “the future of American dining.”
+In addition to Clermont Lounge and Buford Highway Farmers Market, Bourdain, along with his buddy Sean Brock (the Charleston chef behind Minero in Ponce City Market), made his way to Holeman & Finch.
+While they were there, Bourdain proclaimed Holeman & Finch “the future of American dining.”
 They also noshed on deviled eggs, and of course, the famed H+F burger.
 Other Bourdain-approved spots from The Layover include Little Tart Bakeshop for a coffee and croissant, lunch at Fat Matt’s and Miller Union for dinner.Continue to 5 of 9 below.

 05 of 09

 Atlanta on Best Thing I Ever Ate